-My Knickerbocker glory sundae is composed of scoops of raspberry and almond ice creams, honeycomb candy and raspberry whipped cream, all drizzled with a copious amount of homemade raspberry sauce.
-Yummy!
-Who wouldn’t want a spoon (or twenty) of that?
-The sharpness of the raspberry is contrasted with the sweet almond ice cream, and the crunchy pieces of honeycomb ensure you’ll get a surprising texture all throughout your knickerbocker glory sundae.
-And who doesn’t like their sundae topped with whipped cream for added smoothness and creaminess?
-This is a real treat that I’m very excited to share with you all.
+The sharpness of the raspberry is contrasted with the sweet vanilla ice cream, and the crunchy pieces of honeycomb ensure you’ll get a surprising texture throughout your Knickerbocker Glory sundae.
+And who doesn’t like their sundae topped with whipped cream for added creaminess?
+This is a real treat!

-➝ What’s a knickerbocker glory sundae?
-It’s an epic sundae composed of layers of ice cream, fruit, whipped cream, meringue or nuts that can mainly be found in Great Britain’s ice cream parlors.
+A knickerbocker glory is an epic sundae composed of layers of ice cream, fruit, whipped cream, meringue, or nuts that can mainly be found in Great Britain’s ice cream parlors.
 Popularized in the 30s it doesn’t have an original recipe and can be found in plenty of different flavors.
-But a knickerbocker glory sundae is always served in a tall glass with a long spoon and comprises lots of layers and is topped with whipped ream and some decoration (a wafer, a single cherry,…).
+But a knickerbocker glory sundae is always served in a tall glass with a long spoon.
+It comprises lots of layers and is topped with whipped cream and some sort of decoration (a wafer, a glacé cherry,…).

-Behold the most glorious summer treat, the Knickerbocker glory sundae!
-My Knickerbocker glory is composed of layers and layers of raspberry and almond ice creams, crushed honeycomb candy and whipped cream, all drizzled with a copious amount of homemade raspberry sauce.
-Yum!
+Behold the most glorious summery treat of all, the Knickerbocker glory sundae!
+I make mine with generous scoops of raspberry and vanilla ice cream, pink whipped cream, crushed honeycomb candy, and a drizzle of homemade raspberry sauce.

 For the raspberry sauce:

-250g raspberries (I use frozen ones, thawed overnight in the fridge) (2 cups)
+- 250g raspberries (2 cups), I use frozen ones thawed overnight in the fridge

 For the whipped cream:

-- Keep your knickerbocker glory (sundae or milkshake) glasses and the bowl in which you will whip the cream in the freezer, while you prepare the rest.
+Before starting place your sundae or milkshake glasses and the bowl in which you will whip the cream in the freezer.

 First, make the raspberry sauce:

+- Strain the raspberry sauce.
 Set a mesh strainer on top of a medium-size bowl.
-Scrap the raspberries through the strainer into the bowl, pressing hard with a spatula until there are only seeds left in the mesh strainer.
-Don’t forget to scrape the bottom of the mesh strainer, there is always some sauce there.
+Scrap the raspberry mixture through the strainer into the bowl, pressing hard with a spatula until there are only seeds left in the mesh strainer.
+Don’t forget to scrape underneath the mesh strainer, there is always some sauce there.
 Cover the bowl with plastic wrap and refrigerate.

 Then, make the raspberry whipped cream:

 - Layer up.
 Cut the honeycomb candy into bite-size pieces.
-Take out the glasses.
-For one knickerbocker glory sundae: put 1 tsp of raspberry sauce at the bottom of the glass, add 1 scoop of raspberry ice cream, 1 scoop of almond ice cream, a little syrup, sprinkle with some honeycomb, then repeat the same layers until you run out of ice cream.
+Take out the glasses from the freezer.
+For one Knickerbocker Glory sundae: put 1 tsp of raspberry sauce at the bottom of the glass, add 1 scoop of raspberry ice cream, 1 scoop of vanilla ice cream, sprinkle with some honeycomb, then repeat the same layers two more times.

-- Spoon big dollops of the whipped cream on top of the ice cream, pour 1 tsp of raspberry sauce on top of the whipped cream and run a toothpick in circles to create a marble effect.
-Sprinkle with some more honeycomb and voila.
+- Decorate.
+Spoon big dollops of the whipped cream on top of the Knickerbocker Glory sundae, pour 1 tsp of raspberry sauce on top of the whipped cream and run a toothpick in circles to create a marble effect.
+Sprinkle with some more honeycomb and you’re done.

-- Repeat to fill the other knickerbocker glory sundae glasses.
+- Repeat.
+Repeat to fill the other glasses.
 Serve with leftover raspberry sauce and honeycomb on the side.
 Devour quickly.

 - Serving Size: 1